magda-io/magda-region-mappings/README.md

   - `lv4Id`: (optional) Set the `lv4Id` all regions in this file to the supplied value.
   - `lv5Id`: (optional) Set the `lv5Id` all regions in this file to the supplied value.

+### Production Use

+The default config will pull region mapping files from the github repo release download area.

+For production deployment, you might want to host those region mapping files yourself in a more reliable way (e.g. put into a storage bucket).

 ### License